 Head Coach: Aldo Romano

-As you now have heard multiple times, we have switched to a new website (TownshipLacrosse.com).
-This is hosted by LeagueAthletics through US Lacrosse and is specifically designed to facilitate communication within a youth athletic setting.
-This will be the primary form of communication within the club.
-All schedules will be posted here.
+Our website TownshipLacrosse.com is hosted by LeagueAthletics through US Lacrosse and is specifically designed to facilitate communication within a youth athletic setting.
+We have also added Team Snap which will be the primary form of communication within the club.
+All schedules will be posted there.
 Rosters, coaches contacts, club contacts, and additional information is also available.
-The website is easy to navigate, but additional guidance will be coming in the form of a Tuesdays Tips new article posted every Tuesday.
-The functionality includes (but not limited to):

 If there is a logistics issue, please email the team manager or head coach.
 If there is an issue that you cannot find an answer to on the website, please email firstname.lastname@example.org.